 The equity value is then allocated to each class of shares using the Option Pricing Method ("OPM") and the hybrid method.
 Under the OPM, the value of an equity interest is modelled as a call option with a distinct claim on the equity value.
 The call right is valued using a Black-Scholes option pricing model.
-The hybrid method estimated the ordinary shares value per share under three scenarios: IPO, redemption and liquidation.
+The hybrid method estimated the ordinary shares value per share under three scenarios: IPO, redemption and liquidation struck at the average price of the stock before the privately held shares can be sold, the cost of the put option was considered as a basis to determine the DLOM.